symcode/mediawiki_symfony_bridge/README.md

     $wgSessionName

-You need to define here the same Session name as in Symfony.
-In a future update we will configure this auto.
+You need to define here the same Session name as in symfony.
+In a future update we will configure this automatically.

 ## Features

 ### Symfony Session

-The current extension will read your Symfony Session.
+The current extension will read your symfony session.

-If a Session exist, a User will created in the Wiki Database based on the Symfony Username and the User will be automaticly logged in.
+If a Session exist, a User will created in the Wiki Database based on the symfony username and the User will be automatically logged in.

-*Warning* If you allow Username Changes in your Symfony Application you need to handle the Name Change also in MediaWiki.
+*Warning* If you allow username changes in your symfony application you need to handle the name change also in MediaWiki.
 If not the Extension will create a new WikiUser with the new Name and the old Wiki User will stay forever in the Database.

 ## ToDo

 ### User Groups

-A upcomming feature will be to use the Symfony User Groups for the Wiki Groups.
+A upcomming feature will be to use the symfony user groups for the wiki groups.

 ### Correct Login/Logout redirect